Supply Chain Act

-The Supply Chain Act (Lieferkettensorgfaltspflichtengesetz, literally Obligation to Exercise Due Diligence in the Supply Chain Act or Lieferkettengesetz (LkSG) in short) is a German law requiring companies to monitor human rights and environmental risks in their supply chains.
+The Supply Chain Act (Lieferkettensorgfaltspflichtengesetz, literally Obligation to Exercise Due Diligence in the Supply Chain Act) is a German law requiring companies to monitor human rights and environmental risks in their supply chains.

 Summary

 The law requires companies to carry out analyses on supply chain contracts to identify risks to human rights and requires companies to take action against identified risks.
 The companies will have to publish an annual report containing the analyses.
 Companies must also establish a complaint procedure for workers to report potential risks.
 The law additionally gives civil society organisations the ability to sue companies on behalf of workers over breaches of human rights in supply chains.
 Companies that fail to respect the terms of the law can face fines of up to two percent of the company's annual revenues.

 The law came into effect starting with 2023, only applying to companies with over 3000 employees in its first year.
 As of now, the law only applies to one group of companies:

 Companies that have their central administration, their principal place of business, their administrative headquarters or their statutory seat in Germany or companies that have a branch in Germany.

 However, in 2024, the provisions of the law will extend to apply to all companies with over 1000 employees.
 In 2026, the federal government will carry out an evaluation of the law's effectiveness.